jessicarush/python-notes/flask_jinja_notes.md

 # New Flask Project

 This is a collection of notes, command line steps and reminders of packages to install for setting up a new Flask project.
-Obviously, there are many options, these are just the ones I like to use.
+This doc is very much a WIP pile of crap at the moment.

 ## Table of contents